 How do you calculate the margin for gross or net profit as a percentage?

 The gross or net profit has a monetary value for a specific accounting period.
 Either figure can be negative if the company made a loss during that time.
 To convert each one into its respective profit-margin as a percentage, you divide it by the revenue:

 Gross Profit Margin (%)= (Gross Profit / Revenue) / 100

 Net Profit Margin (%)= (Net Profit / Revenue) / 100

-Here is where things get interesting because each of these two ratios reveals how much profit the firm makes (i.e. gross or net) for every pound of revenue it generates in sales.
+Here is where things get interesting.
+Because both of these ratios reveals how much profit the firm makes (i.e. gross or net) for every pound of revenue it generates in sales.

 Are there other profit metrics you should know about?

-It's easy to say gross profit is a less incisive tool than net profit, and there is some truth in this.
-Even so, there are situations where the opposite is true.
-For instance, a hefty one-off cost to a firm, such as machinery or a patent, can transform net profit into a blunt instrument.
+It's easy to say gross profit is a less incisive tool than net profit.
+But there are situations where the opposite is true, too.
+For instance, a hefty one-off cost to a firm, like machinery or a patent, can transform net profit into a blunt instrument.

 This is why more nuanced indicators of profit, such as operating profit or EBIT, are popular.
 The secret is not to be seduced by one specific type of profit metric in isolation.
 Instead, adopt a broader view of a company's financial statements to gain perspective.